Open Topics

 Prerequisites

-- Good machine learning knowledge
+- Machine learning and NLP knowledge

 Description